solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-Refresh the **httpbin** application and after 5 times, you will retrieve a **429 error**.
-This is because you are an anonymous user.
+Access the **httpbin** application 10 times.
+After reaching the Rate Limit, you will retrieve a **429 error**.
+This is because you are an anonymous user in that application.

 ```
+for i in {1..10}
+do
-/opt/google/chrome/chrome $(glooctl proxy url --port https)/not-secured/get
+curl -k -s -o /dev/null -w "%{http_code}" $(glooctl proxy url --port https)/not-secured/get; echo done
 ```

 Now, try it with the **bookinfo** application, and the number of requests will be limited to 20 as you are an Authenticated user.